tyden46/GFKB/README.md

 ## Notes
 Four of the organisms we have represented in our table are semi-reduntant (UP000001360_AP010889 is semi-reduntant to UP000001360_CP001095 and UP000000439_AE014295 is semi-redundant to UP000000439_LN824140) <br><br>
 By semi-reduntant, it is meant that in each case a single uniprot ID matches to two GenBank Accession numbers <br><br>
 As a consequence, the Epilepsy tab has two rows which contain NA values.
-These two rows correspond to GenBank numbers which appear in our Organisms sheet but, due to their redundancy with other organisms in that list, do not map to a GenBank accession number associated with our epilepsy data.
+These two rows correspond to GenBank numbers which appear in our Organisms sheet but, due to their redundancy with other organisms in that list, do not map to a GenBank accession number associated with our epilepsy data.<br><br>
+The square brackets around taxonomy and organism name were deleted for the following organisms:
+* CP001104 Eubacterium eligens ATCC 27750 chromosome, complete genome
+* CP001107 Eubacterium rectale ATCC 33656 chromosome, complete genome
+* CP002109 Clostridium saccharolyticum WM1 chromosome, complete genome
+* CP022464 Clostridium bolteae strain ATCC BAA-613 chromosome complete genome
+* LN679998 Clostridium sordellii genome assembly ATCC9714_, chromosome : 1
+* FP929037 Clostridium saccharolyticum-like K10 draft genome
+* FP929042 Eubacterium rectale DSM 17629 draft genome
+* FP929043 Eubacterium rectale M104/1 draft genome
+* FP929044 Eubacterium siraeum 70/3 draft genome
+* FP929059 Eubacterium siraeum V10Sc8a draft genome